justniar/Ticket-Booking/README.md

-# Mh Ticket Booking System
+# Niar Ticket Booking System
 * The project is aimed to make a Online Ticket Booking Portal that can any Citizen use to book tickets [Both Train and Bus] online.
 * This system is a school project for "Interaksi Manusia & Komputer"